Leg Pain and Cramps: When to Worry

-Leg cramps are uncomfortable, sure, but most of us discount them.
+Leg cramps are uncomfortable, but most of us discount them.
 After all, it’s hard to get worked up about a condition commonly known as a “charley horse,” for which your mother might tell you to eat more bananas.
-But when leg pain starts regularly stopping you in your tracks, it’s time to take it seriously.
+But when leg pain stops you in your tracks, it’s time to take it seriously.

-"Leg pain is like back pain, in that millions suffer from it,” said Duke cardiologist Manesh Patel, MD.
-“Most assume that all leg pain is musculoskeletal or nerve-related, but people need to know that some forms of leg pain can be the first sign of heart disease.”
+"Leg pain is like back pain in that millions suffer from it,” said Duke cardiologist Manesh Patel, MD.
+“Most people assume that all leg pain is musculoskeletal or nerve-related, but some forms of leg pain can be a sign of heart disease.”

 Claudication is the medical term for leg pain that happens during activity.
 “Most describe the pain as a cramp, occurring while walking, that is relieved with rest,” said Dr. Patel.

-When such leg pain occurs each time you engage in exercise or movement, and it stops soon after you stop, it could be a sign of peripheral arterial disease, or PAD.
+When this type of leg pain occurs every time you exercise, and it stops soon after you stop, it could be a sign of peripheral artery disease or PAD.

 When Good Vessels Go Bad